Create Schematics

 Draw Wires

 Once your schematic contains some components, the pins can be connected with the Draw Wire tool.
-Just click on a pin to start a new wire:
+In this tool, just click on a pin to start a new wire:

 Add Net Labels